Return to Home Return to Overview Strategy Guide

 6. The proto-greerling phase.

-During the first two main phases, all lesser titans will not move from these locations.
-During the third main phase, Ereg will be free to move if he is still alive.
+During the first two burn phases, all lesser Titans will not move from these locations.
+During the third one, Ereg will be free to move if he is still alive.

-• Two Elite Empowering Beasts will be spawned at 80% HP.
+• Two will be spawned at 80% HP

-• Three will be spawned at 40% HP.
+• Three will be spawned at 50% HP

 The first main phase ends at 65%, the second at 35% and the third at 10%.
-The first two main phases are pretty similar in the amount of mechanics and small orbs from Empowering Blast that have to be dealt with.
-The third main phase is different since both Gree and Reeg will have been killed already, removing the need to block their projectiles.
+The first two main phases are pretty similar in the amount of mechanics and Empowering Blasts that have to be dealt with.
+The third main phase is different, since both Gree and Reeg will have been killed, removing the need to block their projectiles.

 Split Phases

 The split phases start once Greer hits 65% and 35% HP.
-All lesser titans currently alive will move to a new position, as shown by the following image.
+All lesser Titans will move to a new position, as shown by the following image.

 During these phases Greer is Invulnerable and does not perform any attacks or mechanics, instead remaining at the position he occupied at the end of the previous main phase.